 In which you like your boyfriend or girlfriend’s Instagram post because they are your boyfriend or girlfriend

-I noticed as soon as they both decompressed from the immediate-onslaught post-Love Island press cycle that Jack Fincham from last season’s show basically commented the same thing on every one of his new girlfriend Dani Dyer’s Instagram account, and that was, simply, the word: "Sort."
+I noticed as soon as they both decompressed from the immediate-onslaught post-Love Island press cycle that Jack Fincham from last season’s show basically commented the same thing on every one of his boxfresh-new girlfriend Dani Dyer’s Instagram account, and that was, simply, the word: "Sort".
 Dani in a bikini: sort.
 Dani announcing a new Boohoo line: sort.
 Dani at the Specsavers Spectacle Wearer of the Year Awards: sort, sort, sort, glasses-face emoji, banter with Eyal in the comments section.

 In real life, though, you find yourself less inclined.
 If you see someone naked more than twice a week then you have to like every Instagram post they do: sorry, but it’s the law.
 The sooner after uploaded the better, as well.
 Without that double-tap, there are politics (“Why didn’t you like my Instagram post, then?”).
 Without that double-tap, there is trouble in paradise.
 You bang the heart button.
-You’re two years into the relationship and the sex has started to decline, but you still both go to brunch together every Saturday and their parents invited you on vacation this year so you’re pretty much locked-in: smash the like button.
-Picture of a newly-rearranged bedroom, picture of a swipe-card pass for a meeting they had at a company cooler than their own, blurry photo of a dog running away: It doesn’t matter what the shit is.
+You’re two years into the relationship and the sex has started to decline, but you still both go to brunch together every Saturday and their parents invited you on holiday this year so you’re pretty much locked-in: smash the like button.
+Picture of a newly-rearranged bedroom, picture of a swipe-card pass for a meeting they had at a company cooler than their own, blurry photo of a dog running away: doesn’t matter what the shit is.
 You slam it with a duty like because that’s your fucking job.

 If you had a baby I have to give you a like, and I don’t like that.
 Happy you’re happy with your baby, obviously, but it looks like a mound of pizza dough swaddled in a towel.
 I understand a very primal lizard-brain part of yourself is now deeply in love with this thing, but it leaves me cold.
-I’ve seen your ultrasound, I’ve seen the progression of your bump, I’ve seen the baby shower I wasn’t invited to, I’ve seen you go quietly offline for the three weeks preceding the birth.
+I’ve seen your scan, I’ve seen the progression of your bump, I’ve seen the baby shower I wasn’t invited to, I’ve seen you go quietly offline for the three weeks preceding the birth.
 I have been clicking like for months.
 Now I see the baby.
 Have your fucking like, alright.
 I hope you and your family are deeply happy for the rest of your lives!
 I will like every upload of their progress from now until the end of time!

 In which we like someone’s outfit more than them as a whole